Apple aiming for October smart watch launch.

 According to a report from The Information, battery issues caused Apple to consider a new screen technology for the iWatch in late 2013, though it is unclear whether Apple has indeed made a switch from OLED, the technology largely favored for the display in rumors throughout 2013.
 Early reports indicated that prototypes of the iWatch were seeing just one to two days of battery life, with Apple hoping to increase that duration to at least four or five days.

-A report from The New York Times has indicated Apple is experimenting with a number of charging methods for the iWatch, including wireless induction charging, which would allow users to recharge their watches wirelessly, which has also been confirmed by KGI securities analyst Ming-Chi Kuo.
+A report from The New York Times has indicated Apple is experimenting with a number of charging methods for the iWatch, including wireless induction charging, potentially allowing users to recharge their watches wirelessly.
+Wireless charging has also been suggested by KGI securities analyst Ming-Chi Kuo and several other reports coming out of the Asian supply chain.
 Wireless charging could make it easier for iWatch users to frequently charge their devices if Apple does not meet its battery life goals.

 Along with wireless charging, Apple may incorporate LG's "stepped" batteries into the iWatch.
 Designed with a slight ridge, the technology increases a battery’s capacity by 16 percent over a standard battery.
 Stepped batteries can be made in a variety of shapes and such a design could help Apple eke out extra longevity in the iWatch.